ujuadimora-dev/Afrik-kitchen/README.md

 **EPIC 5 - Booking**

-As a user, I would like to be able to create a new booking when I want to visit the restaurant
+As a user, I would like to be able to create a make table  booking/ resevation when I want to visit the restaurant

+As a user, I would like to be able to create a make table  booking/ resevation when I want have an Event/parties

 As a user, I would like to view my bookings when I need to check the information

-As a user, I would like to be able to edit a booking so that I can make changes when needed
+As a user, I would like to be able to edit/upadte  my table booking/reservation so that I can make changes when needed

-As a user, I would like to receive feedback when I create a booking or edit one so I know it was completed successfully
+As a user, I would like to receive feedback when I make reservation / booking or edit one so I know it was completed successfully

-As a staff user, I want to be able to search a booking by reference to save time searching

 As a user I would like to delete a booking when I no longer require it

+As a User Staff,  would like to view all customer table reservation/booking whe a customer could not make it

 **EPIC 6 - Deployment Epic**

-As a developer, I need to set up whitenoise so that my static files are served in deployment

 As a developer, I need to deploy the project to heroku so that it is live for customers